Library for working with fixed-point numbers in SystemVerilog

 `LT_REAL(lhs, rhs, out); `LE_REAL(lhs, rhs, out); `GT_REAL(lhs, rhs, out); `GE_REAL(lhs, rhs, out); `EQ_REAL(lhs, rhs, out); `NE_REAL(lhs, rhs, out);

-Comparisons always take two fixed-point numbers as the first two arguments, ordered as the left-hand side followed by the right-hand side.
+Comparisons always take two real numbers as the first two arguments, ordered as the left-hand side followed by the right-hand side.
 The third macro argument is the output, which is a single bit (type logic) with value "1" if the comparison is true and "0" if it is false.

 Working with constants